-In the early stages, the signs and symptoms of Prostate cancer are hard to diagnose.
-However, as the cancer grows the signs and symptoms start becoming visible.
+In the early stages, the signs and symptoms of prostate cancer are hard to diagnose.
+However, as cancer grows the signs and symptoms start becoming visible.
 It is advisable to consult the doctor as soon as any symptoms of the condition are experienced.
 A prostate specialist will help you with the diagnosis.
-The common symptoms of Prostate cancer include:
+The common symptoms of prostate cancer include:

 - Frequent urge to urinate, especially at night.

 - Difficulty in controlling the flow of urine, especially starting or stopping.